 If the CSI Resource Configuration IE is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message and the SpCell ID IE is also included, the gNB-DU shall, if supported, use it to generate the LTM CSI reporting configuration in the CellGroupConfig IE for the requested LTM candidate cell identified by the SpCell ID IE.

 If the CSI Resource Configuration IE is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message while the SpCell ID IE is absent, the gNB-DU shall, if supported, use it to generate the LTM CSI reporting configuration in the CellGroupConfig IE for the serving cell.

+If the L1 Execution Condition Request IE is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message and the SpCell ID IE is also included, the gNB-DU shall, if supported, use it to generate the Conditional LTM execution conditions from the requested LTM candidate cell identified by the included SpCell ID IE toward the indicated LTM candidate cells, and provide the L1 Execution Condition List IE in the UE CONTEXT MODIFICATION RESPONSE message.

+If the L1 Execution Condition Request IE is contained in the LTM Information Modify IE included in the UE CONTEXT MODIFICATION REQUEST message and the SpCell ID IE is absent, the gNB-DU shall, if supported, use it to generate the Conditional LTM execution conditions from the serving cell toward the indicated LTM candidate cells, and provide the L1 Execution Condition List IE in the UE CONTEXT MODIFICATION RESPONSE message.

 If the LTM Configuration ID Mapping List IE is contained in the UE CONTEXT MODIFICATION REQUEST message, the gNB-DU shall, if supported, consider this as the mapping information for the LTM candidate cell(s).